Cat Hairball Causes

 It is not uncommon for a cat to regurgitate this type of by-product once every week or so.
 The main structural component of hair is an indigestible protein called keratin, which is why the cat’s fur is not always passed through the digestive path.
 The accumulation of matted hair can pose a serious health concern in cats.
 If the wad grows too large to pass through the narrow sphincters leading from the esophagus to the stomach the ball of fur can become tightly lodged in the tract.

 There are four basic symptoms that could mean your cat may have an intestinal blockage:

 1. Continued retching that does not result in the expulsion of a hairball.

 2. Inability to keep down food

 An intestinal blockage may be suspected by your veterinarian if any of the above clinical signs present.
 A diagnosis of intestinal blockage is usually made through x-rays and in some cases an ultrasound.
 In the event that the blockage is detected, surgery may be required to remove the mass of hair.

-As a cat owner there are a few measures to take as a way to prevent your cat from getting hairballs.
+As a cat owner, there are a few measures to take as a way to prevent your cat from getting hairballs.
 Regular brushing helps remove much of your cat’s loose fur, allowing for less hair to be consumed in your cat’s daily grooming routine.
-Feeding your cat a special formulated blend of hairball care food may also be beneficial.
+Feeding your cat a specially formulated blend of hairball care food may also be beneficial.
 In addition, special products that help move hairballs through the system may be added to food.
 Our Veterinary Office carry this product should it’s use be safely indicated.